amaentau/espa-tv/docs/setup/raspberry-pi.md

 # Raspberry Pi Setup Guide

-This guide will help you set up the Raspberry Pi component of the Veo Dongle system.
+This guide will help you set up the Raspberry Pi component of the Espa-TV system.

 ## Hardware Requirements